 A good blog post title clearly communicates what the reader will get out of the post.
 It’s clear, concise, to the point.
-Remember, in most cases, potential readers only see the title, and sometimes the meta description (more about these later).
-Think of the title as the first impression.
-Whether a potential reader clicks on your title and then reads the entire post or not depends on this title.
+Remember, in most cases, potential readers click on a blog post after seeing the title.
+The title creates the first impression.
+Whether a potential reader clicks or not depends on this title.
 I’d argue that your post title is by far one of the most important pieces of your entire blog post.

-Essentially, a post title needs to promise your audience the answer to their problem.
-A blog post, in turn, is a solution to a certain problem.
+A good blog post title needs to promise your audience the answer to their problem.
+The blog post, in turn, is a solution to a certain problem.

 When crafting a title, think about the question you’re answering.
 For example, this blog post is my answer to the question, “How do you write a blog post?”
 I took that question, jazzed it up a little with a couple of fancy words, and… voilà!